different-ai/embedbase-js/README.md

 ## Installation

-You can install @embedbase/embedbase-js via the terminal.
+You can install embedbase-js via the terminal.

 ```